goeaway/CheckoutPaymentAPI/README.md

 1. The API can be run in a docker container, follow instructions [here]() to do so.
 2. Open the solution in VS2019 and run from there.

+It's best to use an application like Postman to interact with the API.
 When interacting with the API, add an `X-API-KEY` header to each request with either of the below keys:

 `CheckoutPaymentAPI-Q2hlY2tvdXRQYXltZW50QVBJ`
 `CheckoutPaymentAPI-DemoKey`